NEUBIAS/training-resources/index.md

 Each module can be tought in 30-45 min and covers a specific aspect of image analysis.
 Links to prerequisite and suggestions what could be tought next are give for each module.
 This provides trainers guidance on how to combine modules into a longer workshop.
 See also the **[module dependencies network](#module_network)**.

 The modules are meant to be taught hands-on, i.e. following the teacher's guidance, students execute the relevant steps in an image analysis software on their computers.
 The modules provide those steps for several major image analysis platforms, such as ImageJ GUI, ImageJ Macro, Python and Galaxy.
 Please see our **[teaching tips](TEACHING_TIPS.md)**.
+Please see the videos [
+Bioimage analysis training resources: How to use](https://www.youtube.com/watch?v=IcSBmoMRA20) and the demonstration of the teaching of the [Digital image basics](https://www.youtube.com/watch?v=Felvc8zvFeU&list=PLnnMnuibzkscxztDDOZCyXjWfgIqYFobM) module for further details.

 We are a **[community of developers and trainers](https://github.com/NEUBIAS/training-resources/graphs/contributors)** and we welcome any kind of collaboration!
 Please see our **[contributors guide](CONTRIBUTING.md)** and get in touch by **[writing an issue](https://github.com/NEUBIAS/training-resources/issues)**.